 If you only get along for 12 hours with black coffee but hold on fasting for 18 hours with a few teaspoons coconut oil, the fat addition is probably justifiable.

-Nevertheless, after a few days of 16/8 intermittent fasting, you will not need these training wheels to prolong the fast anymore.
+Nevertheless, after a few days of 16/8 intermittent fasting, you will no longer need these training wheels to prolong the fast.

 Eventually, you want to burn body fat instead.